ksindi/managers-playbook/README.md

 1. **Menu of technologies**.
 Resumes that just list technologies used instead of problems solved may indicate person may not be thinking big picture.
 Also a typical trait of junior engineers.
 1. **Lack of curiosity**.
 Does the person ask questions about the company, product or team?
 1. **No career progression**.
 Does the person have a clear career progression?
 If not, why?
+1. **Role description**.
+Is this person just describing their job or are they sharing the actual impact they had at the company?
 1. **Lack of quantifiable metrics**.
 Does the person have metrics to show the impact of their work?

 Questions to ask yourself about the candidate: